Continuous-time persuasion by filtering: Applications

 where $\ell>0$ is the stationary level of consumption rate (his consumption habit), $\kappa > 0$ is the speed of mean-reversion to the just-mentioned stationary level, $v$ is the control of the consumer on its consumption rate and $W$ is a standard Brownian motion.
 The consumer has net utility (utility minus friction costs of action) resulting from his energy consumption, given by

 where $u_0 >0$ and $c(v) := \frac12 v^2/\gamma$ is the cost of control and $\gamma>0$.
 The utility function of the consumer translates its preference for its average level of consumption $\ell$.
 Besides, the larger the parameter $u_0$, the larger the consumer gives importance to the induced comfort from this level of consumption.
 The real-time price of electricity is assumed to be an affine function of the consumption rate given by $p(x) := p_0 + p_1 x$, with $p_0, p_1>0$.
+This price can be seen as the spot price of electricity.
 The consumer wishes to maximise the utility of electricity consumption minus friction costs and electricity bills.
 Namely, he solves the following stochastic control problem:

 where the admissible set of controls $\mathcal A^{\rm R}$ is specified in Section~\ref{sec:theory}.
-At time $t\geq 0$, the consumer has access to a measure $M_t$ of his consumption $X_t$ thanks to the information device installed by the regulator, the smart meter.
+Note that the model assumes that the instantaneous price $p(X_t)$ to be non-observable, i.e. the consumer does not observe the spot price of electricity.
+This translates the idea described above that the consumption and its cost are known to the consumer at a frequency which depends on the metering device.
+Indeed, at time $t\geq 0$, the consumer has access to a measure $M_t$ of his consumption $X_t$ thanks to the information device installed by the producer.
 The measure of the consumption follows the dynamics

-where $b$ and $\sigma$ are non-negative parameters fixed by the regulator.
-The measure process $M$ is the information process generated by the smart meter.
-We also call $M$ the {\em message} process.
-The process $M$ captures two opposite situations: when $b \neq 0$ and $\sigma =0$, the consumer can estimate the true value of his consumption, which corresponds to the case of full information.
-On the other hand, when $b=0$ and $\sigma>0$, this corresponds to the absence of information provision.
-Between those two extreme situations lies a continuous range of communication device efficiency.
-The ratio ${b}/{\sigma}$ is called hereafter {\em the precision} of the device.